mstocco/mariostoc.co/content/traininglog/20201220-ironman2021-36weeksout.md

 ### NOTES
 Total Time: **102 minutes**

-A nice sunny day to almost get the crud from yesterday off the bike paths.
+A nice sunny day to get most of the ice from yesterday, melted off the bike paths.

 I felt good on the slow paced run yesterday afternoon.
 I got out while the sun was out and got 32 minutes of base running in.
 Zero emphasis on pace, this was just running easy and with the best form I could.
 <!---->